sjwqmul/clean_and_smudge/README.md

 Use clean and smudge filters to encrypt data to/from git

+For an example, see the [config.php](https://github.research.its.qmul.ac.uk/aaw393/standard_det/blob/master/config.php) file in the standard_det project.

 Uses the openssl command to encrypt sensitive data in files.
 A file called "password" should be in the same folder as the scripts and will be used to encrypt/decrypt the data.
 OpenSSL must be installed and on the path.

 clean.sh: